LucaClaessens/Analogy/README.md

 the `-c` flag controls how many cycles you will run, every cycle outputs 1 result to the database, during every cycle the script will send a random set of values together with a warmup sentence from  `primetext.txt` to the network, in an attempt to generate new text.

 ## Production

-Since our interfaces are web based we decided to go with a simple MySQL database, in phpMyAdmin you can run the `create_analogy_database.sql` file, this should set up the database for you (empty).
-If you wish to prepopulate the database with some of our testing data, run `populate_analogy_database.sql`instead.

 To set up the production side of things, you can move the `web-tools` folder into your hosting environment.
 Once this is done, navigate to the `Network` folder and open the  `initialize_servers.py` file, please note that Analogy is preconfigured to run with MAMP, so if you're using another hosting environment please disable the `RUN_MAMP` flag.